 The Pediatric Therapy program at EIRMC strives for interdisciplinary teamwork between Occupational Therapists, Physical Therapists, Speech and Language Therapists, physicians, developmental agencies, and school programs.
 We give children, families, and caregivers one-on-one attention and work with children from newborn to 21 years old who have mild to severe disabilities in a family-centered environment.

 Many of our young patients see more than one therapist at each visit.
 This collaborative approach is specifically used for children with feeding difficulties and children with global delays.

-Additional, many members of the Pediatric Therapy Team work in the Neonatal Intensive Care Unit (NICU) and have expertise with premature and fragile infants.
+Additionally, many members of the Pediatric Therapy Team work in the Neonatal Intensive Care Unit (NICU) and have expertise with premature and fragile infants.

 Pediatric Speech-Language Pathologists help children communicate with others.
 They address language development, clarity of speech production, processing others' speech and language, and feeding and swallowing skills.
 They also address literacy, cognitive disorders, and auditory processing disorders.

 The Pediatric Therapy Clinic offers individual treatment rooms as well as two gyms and a kitchen to best meet the needs of children.
 Services are provided in outpatient and "early intervention" settings, and for inpatient (NICU, PICU, and Pediatric units).